MicrosoftDocs/sql-docs/docs/connect/odbc/using-always-encrypted-with-the-odbc-driver.md

 The `SQL_COPT_SS_CEKEYSTOREDATA` connection attribute enables a client application to communicate with loaded keystore providers for configuring additional parameters, keying material, etc. The communication between a client application and a provider follows a simple request-response protocol, based on Get and Set requests using this connection attribute.
 Communication is initiated only by the client application.

 > [!NOTE]
-> Due to the nature of the ODBC calls CEKeyStoreProvider’s respond to (SQLGet/SetConnectAttr), the ODBC interface only supports setting data at the resolution of the connection context.
+> Due to the nature of the ODBC calls CEKeyStoreProvider's respond to (SQLGet/SetConnectAttr), the ODBC interface only supports setting data at the resolution of the connection context.

 The application communicates with keystore providers through the driver via the CEKeystoreData structure: